brianshen0522/ROC-Tender-Data-Scraper/README.md

 - The CAPTCHA solving functionality uses OpenCV and image processing techniques.
 - Browser automation is handled by Selenium with Chrome WebDriver.
 - The TUI is built using the Textual framework for a modern terminal-based interface.
+- The scraper uses a two-phase approach:
+  1. **Discovery Phase**: Finds tenders and saves basic information.
+  2. **Detail Phase**: Fetches detailed information for tenders with a "found" status.